emandiev/woo-image-seo/readme.txt

 Adding alternative text to photos is a principle of web accessibility.
 Visually impaired users using screen readers will be read an alt attribute to better understand an on-page image.
 Alt tags will be displayed in place of an image if an image file cannot be loaded.
 Alt tags provide better image context/descriptions to search engine crawlers, helping them to index an image properly.

-= Why should I care? =

-Adding appropriate alt attributes will improve your SEO.
-Better ranking should lead to more traffic!

-= What will the plugin actually do? =

-The plugin will use each product's title (name) to add alt and title attributes to the product's images.
-Example:
-You have a product called "Amazing Shirt".
-The plugin's images will get alt="Amazing Shirt" and title="Amazing Shirt".

-You can also enable/disable the generation of each attribute and choose whether to allow for user-specified attributes by going to WooCommerce -> Woo Image SEO.
-You can also customize the way this plugin creates attributes.
-For example, you may want to include each product's category in the alt tags, or even its tag.

-Your actual files or database won't be modified.
-Once you disable the plugin, the automatically generated attributes will be gone.

-= Will this plugin affect the performance in a bad way? =

-No.
-The plugin will not cause any noticeable slowdown.
-It's designed to help improve your website's SEO.
-The plugin won't load any additional files.

 == Changelog ==